 Moreover, the financial health of the association is just as important as the condition of the building.

-And before buying make sure to do your homework.
+In addition, before buying make sure to do your homework.
 For example, review the association’s financial statement, declaration, bylaws and minutes of the board.
 Your agent can help you get these important items.

 Best floor plan

 Third, is floor plan.
-You’ll want a bright and open loft space.
+You’ll want a bright and open Atlanta loft space.
 Look for lots of windows!

 End units rule when buying an Atlanta loft!
 We always advise clients to look for end units with windows on two sides.
 Not only because they are brighter to live in but also because they are better for resale later.